 What shelter data is required for the Florida Animal Shelter Census?

-- The census includes canine and feline intake and outcome data for Calendar Year 2019 (January 1, 2019 through December 31, 2019) using the Shelter Animals Count Basic Data Matrix.
+- The census includes canine and feline intake and outcome data for the previous Calendar Year (January 1 through December 31) using the Shelter Animals Count Basic Data Matrix.

 Can I run a shelter software report to provide shelter data?